yfyuan01/Summaryboost/Rebuttal.md

 $\underline{Response \space to \space the \space weaknesses}$

-1. Please kindly see our response to reviewer1 (Response to Weakness 1 and Response to Question 2 & 2.5).
+1. Please kindly see our response to reviewer1 (vwUM), specifically to Weakness 2 and Question 1 & 2.

 2. We acknowledge the concern of rule example size, we will add a limitation section to discuss about it in detail.
 However, we propose two potential strategies to mitigate the issue: (1) Chunking and batching.
 Instead of inputting all examples at once, we can split the data into smaller chunks or batches that stay within the context length limit.
 The LLM can then summarize each chunk, and we can combine these partial summaries to generate a final rule set.
 (2) Sampling: For groups with a large number of examples, we can use representative sampling techniques to input a subset of the most informative examples, which reduces prompt size while still capturing the essential patterns needed for rule summarization.

+> 2. We acknowledge the concern of example explosion during rule summarization, and we will add a limitation section to discuss about it in detail.
+However, we propose two potential strategies to mitigate the issue: (1) Chunking and batching.
+Instead of inputting all examples at once, we can split the data into smaller chunks or batches that stay within the context length limit.
+The LLM can then summarize each chunk, and we can combine these partial summaries to generate a final rule set.
+(2) Sampling: For groups with a large number of examples, we can use representative sampling techniques to input a subset of the most informative examples, which reduces prompt size while still capturing the essential patterns needed for rule summarization.
+The sampling step will not incur too much information loss as data within groups are experted to be similar.

-3. Concerning the cost of our model, please kindly see our response to weakness 3 by reviewer3, we've also attached a table of the detailed cost.
+3. Concerning the cost of our model, please kindly see our response to weakness 3 by reviewer3 (5at8).
+We've also attached a table of the detailed cost.

 $\underline{Response \space to \space the \space questions}$

 1. Please kindly see our response to reviewer1 (Response to Weakness 1 and Response to Question 2 & 2.5).

+> 1. Please see our 1st response above.

-2. Please refer to our overhead Table in response to reviewer3.
+2. Please refer to our overhead Table in response to reviewer3 (5at8).

 **We thank the reviewer again for the suggestions.
 We will add more elaborations and experimental results concerning the problems discussed.
 We sincerely hope the reviewer can kindly reassess the score if he/she finds our response helpful.**